Welcome to the ultimate speed cleaning checklist to get your house guest-ready in no time!

 Speed Cleaning Checklist for Busy Moms: Conclusion

 If you’ve made it this far, pat yourself on the back.
-You now have all the speed cleaning great tips and tricks at your fingertips to get your house sparkling when you’re short of time.
+You now have my best speed cleaning tips and tricks at your fingertips to get your house sparkling when you’re short of time.

-Even if your bedroom, living room, kitchen, and bathroom look like they’ve been ransacked like a burglar, you can make these spaces guest-ready in record time — thanks to this speed cleaning checklist.
+Even if your bedroom, living room, kitchen, and bathroom look like they’ve been ransacked by a burglar, you can make these spaces guest-ready in record time — thanks to my speed cleaning checklist.

-Let me leave you with some thoughts.
 Whether you are a mom of 1, 2 or 4 + kids, you are never going to have a thoroughly clean home!
-That’s just the way it is, and people coming to your home should understand that you are a busy mom with little time to clean.
+That’s just the way it is, and people coming to your home should understand that you are a busy mom with a family.

-If you can, try to stick with a weekly cleaning schedule so that you don’t panic when someone calls to tell you they will be around in 15 minutes to visit!
+If you can, try to stick with a weekly cleaning schedule so that you don’t panic when someone calls to tell you they will be around in 15 minutes!

 Doing something every single day will help you to keep a clean home.
 It’s not going to be clean and sparkling, but it will be enough to where you don’t panic when someone wants to drop by.

 My main tip for you is to do something every single day.
-Make sure you have clean dishes by filling up the dishwasher every day.
-I put my dishwasher on every night, and empty it every morning.
+Make sure you have clean dishes by filling up the dishwasher every day – an older child can help with this chore.

-You don’t need to spend 2 hours + cleaning your house every day, nobody wants to do that!
+You don’t need to spend 2 hours + cleaning your house every day, if you do a little every day!

 But, if you consistently do something every single day, you will start to see your home getting cleaner and cleaner.